 This is one of the only ways I know of that you can be up at the top of the rainforest.
 I highly recommend experiencing this ecosystem from a bird’s eye view and get the thrill of zipping through it a bit like a howler monkey on the run.

 Related read: One of the best things to do in Monteverde is also the zipping adventure.

-As you can see by now, there are a LOT of things to do in the La Fortuna /Arenal area… and a lot of them require money.
-Not this one – and that isn’t even the best thing about it!
+As you can see by now, there are a LOT of things to do in the La Fortuna /Arenal area!
+However, this next activity will take your breath away.
+The Arenal Observatory and Trails are a fantastic place to spend a few hours exploring!

 First, it’s important to say that you absolutely should consider staying in the lodge here, in which case of course it does require money.
 It is a beautiful lodge in one of the most entrancing places on Earth.
 But you don’t have to stay to enjoy this 800+ acre wonderland.

 Arenal Observatory invites visitors to visit and walk any of their five well-maintained trails that traverse their property.
 Whether you want to look for birds, go to a hidden waterfall, explore the treetops or just wander through the property – this place is a wonderland.

 You get to the Arenal Observatory and Trails via the La Fortuna – El Castillo road.
 Leave La Fortuna on Route 142 heading north for 17 km to Tilarán.
 Once you’ve reached the Tourist Police Station, turn left and follow the road toward El Castillo and go 5km, then continue on to Calle Arenal Observatory Lodge and follow the signs.

 Entrance is $15 USD, and that includes access to all the attractions on the property.